hades/kotlin-web-site/pages/docs/tutorials/coroutines/async-programming.md

 This in principle feels like a much more elegant solution, but once again has several issues:

 * Difficulty of nested callbacks.
 Usually a function that is used as a callback, often ends up needing its own callback.
 This leads to a series of nested callbacks which lead to incomprehensible code.
-The pattern is often referred to as the titled christmas tree (brace represent branches of the tree).
+The pattern is often referred to as the tilted christmas tree (brace represent branches of the tree).
 * Error handling is complicated.
 The nesting model makes error handling and propagation of these somewhat more complicated.

 Callbacks are quite common in event-loop architectures such as JavaScript, but even there, generally people have moved away to using other approaches such as promises or reactive extensions.